InternLM/xtuner/docs/en/user_guides/intern_repo_dataset.md

 3. `pack_to_max_length`: Whether to concatenate multiple pieces of data into one piece of data for training.
 4. `max_length`: Indicates that the data processing process will pack multiple training data into a piece of data with a length of max_length.
 Only effective when pack_to_max_length=True.
 5. `shuffle_before_pack`: Whether to shuffle the dataset before packing, generally the default True can be used.
 Only effective when pack_to_max_length=True.
 6. `map_num_proc`: Use multi-process for data processing.
-Depending on the situation, the value of map_num_proc can be increased, and it can be set to 96 on a cluster.
+Depending on the situation, the value of map_num_proc can be increased.

 ## Tutorial